 How does the Lean Methods Group support its DataMaster graduates after they complete the course?

-In addition to some coaching and support during the two weeks of class, DataMaster instructors are available for on-site or remote coaching, facilitation and training as candidates bring the data analysis methodology back to their organizations.
+In addition to some coaching and support during the class, DataMaster instructors are available for on-site or remote coaching, facilitation and training as candidates bring the data analysis methodology back to their organizations.

 What makes the Lean Methods Group's program different?